 Jeep safaris are available and you can organize boat trips along the Ken river for great photo opportunities, look out for mugger crocodiles and gharials.

-Madhya Pradesh has fantastic national parks, they are well managed, increasingly well protected, and the tiger populations are rising.
-You will also benefit from recent changes to their park fees structure.
+Madhya Pradesh has fantastic national parks, they are well managed, and increasingly well protected, and the tiger populations are rising.
+You will also benefit from recent changes to their park fee structure.
 Madhya Pradesh has abandoned its policy of overcharging foreign visitors.

 Tadoba Andhari National Park – Indias Best Kept Secret